Tryptophan–tRNA ligase, cytoplasmic

+Tryptophan–tRNA ligase, cytoplasmic, also called Tryptophanyl-tRNA synthetase 1, is an enzyme that in humans is encoded by the WARS1 gene (previously WARS).
+As a tryptophan–tRNA ligase, it attaches the amino acid tryptophan to its cognate tRNA.

 Two forms of tryptophanyl-tRNA synthetase exist, a cytoplasmic form, named WARS, and a mitochondrial form, named WARS2.
-Tryptophanyl-tRNA synthetase (WARS) catalyzes the aminoacylation of tRNA(trp) with tryptophan and is induced by interferon.
+Tryptophanyl-tRNA synthetase (WARS) catalyzes the aminoacylation of tRNA^{Trp} with tryptophan and is induced by interferon.
 Tryptophanyl-tRNA synthetase belongs to the class I tRNA synthetase family.
 Four transcript variants encoding two different isoforms have been found for this gene.

-Phenylalanine Incorporation
+Phenylalanine incorporation

-Although WARS1 classically aminoacylates tryptophan, during states of tryptophan depletion it has been observed activating both tryptophan and phenylalanine.
+Although WARS1 classically aminoacylates tryptophan, but during states of tryptophan depletion, it has been observed activating both tryptophan and phenylalanine.